 - Graham crackers, cookies, and/or fruit for dipping

-Add the whipping cream and mix on medium speed until the cream is fully incorporated with the cream cheese mixture.
-Transfer to a serving bowl and chill for 30 minutes, or until serving.
-Serve with graham crackers, cookies, or fresh fruit for dipping.
+- Add the whipping cream and mix on medium speed until the cream is fully incorporated with the cream cheese mixture.
+Serve immediately, or chill before serving.
+Serve with graham crackers, cookies, pretzels, or fresh fruit for dipping.

 The nutritional information displayed is an estimate and not to be used as dietary or nutritional advice.
 Consult a nutritionist or dietician for nutritional info based on the exact ingredients you use.